James F. Sloan: Recognition

 Sloan received numerous achievement and performance awards throughout his law enforcement career, including, in September 2001, the Meritorious Executive Presidential Rank Award for his exceptional performance, dedication and commitment to the law enforcement community; and, in November 2003, the Treasury Medal in recognition of his leadership and service to the Department in support of the national effort to combat the financing of terrorism.
 Upon his retirement as the Assistant Commandant for Intelligence and Criminal Investigations on March 19, 2009, Sloan was awarded the Coast Guard Commandant's Distinguished Career Service Award, the National Intelligence Distinguished Service Medal, the Military Intelligence Corps' Knowlton Award, the Navy Distinguished Public Service Award, the NGA Medallion for Excellence, the Edwin T. Layton Award, the USSS Director's Award, and the NSA Medallion for Excellence.
 FinCEN has honoredSloan with the creation of the James F. Sloan Award for Partnering.
 In addition, the United States Coast Guard Intelligence Specialist A School named their award for top academic performance in his honor.

 Personal life

 Sloan died in Annapolis, Maryland on June 24, 2009, after succumbing to the effects of Lou Gehrig's Disease at the age of 62.
-Sloan is survived by his wife, Cynthia, an attorney, and their son, Owen.
+He was buried at Lakemont Memorial Gardens.